HairdressingProject/styleme/Backend/README.md

 __NOTE__: the `Id` property __must__ be added to the request body as well (and it __must__ match the `id` from the endpoint).

 ####  2.1.13. <a name='PUTuserstokenchange_password'></a>PUT /users/{token}/change_password
-Alternative to `PUT /users/{id}/change_password` that uses the current user's JWT token instead, sent by the `auth` cookie.
+Alternative to `PUT /users/{id}/change_password` that uses the current user's recover password token instead.

 ##### Example request body